 Brecon Beacons National Park, Wales

-If you are looking to spot The Plough or the Polaris (most commonly known as the North Star) the best place to enjoy there are at the Brecon Beacons National Park in Wales.
+If you are looking to spot The Plough or the Polaris (most commonly known as the North Star) the best place to enjoy them is at the Brecon Beacons National Park in Wales.
 Brecon Beacons National Park is the only Dark Sky preserve in Wales and the locals are known to go to great lengths to preserve the dark sky and reduce the effects of light pollution in the Beacons.
-Some of the best places in the Brecon Beacons to take astrophotography include the Llangorse Lake which is the largest natural lake in South Wales and makes for great shots.
-As well as the Usk reservoir.
+Some of the best places in the Brecon Beacons for astrophotography include the Llangorse Lake, which is the largest natural lake in South Wales and makes for great shots, as well as the Usk reservoir.

 Tip 4: Learn how High your ISO can go without Noise

-The higher you ISO is, the more ‘noise’ you will see in your pictures.
+The higher your ISO is, the more ‘noise’ you will see in your pictures.
 ISO is how sensitive your camera’s sensor is.
-When it comes to taking astrophotography, noise looks a lot like, colour in the sky, cloudiness and what seems to be stars everywhere.
+When it comes to astrophotography, noise looks a lot like colour in the sky, cloudiness and what seems to be stars everywhere.
 If you are looking to get this effect in your pictures, then set your ISO high.
 If you are looking for darker skies in your pictures, try setting your ISO lower.

 Exmoor National Park, Devon

-Exmoor National Park located in Devon was the first international Dark Sky Reverse to be located in Europe.
+Exmoor National Park in Devon was the first international Dark Sky Reserve to be located in Europe.
 By visiting Exmoor in North Devon, you will be able to enjoy several astronomical beauties without the need for a telescope, which makes it a perfect astrophotography location in the UK.
-From Exmoor National Park you will be able to see such wonders as the Orion constellation, the Plough and parts of the Great Bear (Ursa Major) constellation depending on the season.
-Some of the best Dark Sky locations in Exmoor National Park are Wimbleball Lake which is a reservoir, great for adding to your astrophotography shots.
-As well as Holdstone Hill.
+From Exmoor National Park you will be able to see wonders such as the Orion constellation, the Plough and parts of the Great Bear (Ursa Major) constellation depending on the season.
+Some of the best Dark Sky locations in Exmoor National Park are Wimbleball Lake, which is a reservoir – great for adding to your astrophotography shots – and Holdstone Hill.

 Tip 5: Make your Aperture as Wide as Possible